 B. Experts sometimes overreach:

 Experts sometimes overstep their bounds.
 They make claims about subjects outside their expertise, e.g., physicians offering political commentary.
-When experts present themselves as authorities in areas outside of their expertise, it is harder to know who the genuine experts are and it’s easier to lose respect for experts in general.
+When experts present themselves as authorities in areas outside of their expertise, it is harder to know who the genuine experts are and it’s easier to lose respect for experts.

 C. Experts sometimes disagree: